+However after having used Chrome only showing “betterads”, I must say that they are far away from what is tolerable to me.
 I am more in line with the Acceptable Ads criteria.
 (My site also keeps to them – if you choose to disable ad-blocking here)

 As someone who has to pay for hosting I fully understand that Ads are part of the game – but lets face it; as long as annoying ads get you more money, there will be annoying ads.
 Ad-blockers are a very effective way to let money speak here..

 So I needed an adblock-capable browser on Android.
 Fortunately Mozilla greatly improved Firefox performance with their Quantum incentive.
 Or maybe modern Smartphones just got a lot faster.
 Anyway.. a recent Firefox virtually performs the same as Chrome on Android and thus is a viable alternative.

 As of recently there is also Microsoft Edge for Android, but actually it does not gain an edge over anything.
 So lets stick with open source software.

 With switching to Firefox on Android one should switch to Firefox on Desktop as well, so you get sync across devices.

 Unfortunately Firefox has bad default settings on Linux.
 For one – unlike Chrome – it does not use client side decorations by default, and thus wastes space in the title bar.
 But this is easy to fix.